polux/hgom/README.markdown

  * no `fromAterm`, `toAterm`, `fromString` for the moment
  * no hooks !
  * no ant task
- * no special treatment of variadic constructors in the generated `toString` methods
  * generates no comments

 ### Different ###